 What did I do you might ask?
 I milked Lilly but that’s a story for another time…

 Those who have suffered understand suffering and therefore extend their hand. – Patti Smith

 Last year this quote added a bit of a tail to the drifting kite that was my life as the author of The Art of Living Lost.
 At the time, I didn’t know who Patti Smith was, but I made a vow to personally thank her for the light she brought into my life.
 Fast-forward, I’ve repeated the quote many times, and when I sat to research Patti, I realized the full genesis of her quote and immediately fell in love.

-For those of you who don’t quite understand the artistic differences between Patty Smyth, Patti Scialfa and Patti Smith, let me explain; Patty Smyth is the artist who’s famous for the songs The Warrior and Goodbye to You.
+For those of you who don’t understand the difference between Patty Smyth, Patti Scialfa, and Patti Smith, let me explain; Patty Smyth is the artist who’s famous for the songs The Warrior and Goodbye to You.
 Patti Scialfa is the stunning red-head that was the first permanent female member of the E-Street Band.
-The Patti Smith who initially voiced the prophetic quote at the beginning of this BLOG is a true Renaissance woman.
-She’s a painter, a poet an author and a singer.
-She’s a wife, a mother, a daughter, a sister and a friend.
+Patti Smith, who initially voiced the prophetic quote at the beginning of this BLOG, is a true Renaissance woman.
+She’s a painter, a poet, an author, and a singer.
+She’s a wife, a mother, a daughter, a sister, and a friend.
 In 1978 she released Because the Night a song she co-wrote with Bruce Springsteen.
 Bruce would go on to re-release the song in 1986 followed by a rendition released by 10,000 Maniacs in 1993.
 Ironically, Patti’s resume as a musician doesn’t come close to describing the genius of the person I met on Saturday at The Music Hall in Portsmouth, New Hampshire.
 [Read more…]